Home Β» Blog Β» Painting Tips Β» Colour Theory for Absolute Beginners

 Shade

-Color Mixing and The Color Wheel
+Colour Mixing and The Colour Wheel

-Don’t be afraid of color.
+Don’t be afraid of colour.
 As an artist, you paint what you see or feel, not necessarily what others see.
 Learning to mix the right shade will give you much more freedom and flow in your artwork.

-Below, I have outlined the basics of color theory.
+Below, I have outlined the basics of colour theory.
 You will learn more about technical theory as you progress, but this should give you a good start to expand your color pallet without creating mud.

 Primary Colors